 Inpatient and outpatient rehab centers both offer excellent services.
 It is a matter of personal choice as far as which one a person might prefer.
 Many people choose outpatient programs because of their flexibility and because they also offer a high level of care.

 At Ashwood Recovery, our outpatient drug rehab program is considered to be among the best in Idaho.
 We are in-network with several health insurance companies as a way to keep our costs as low as possible for our clients.
-We also have two locations in Nampa and Boise for our clients’ convenience.

 Our clients are always referred to a local detox program we know and trust if those services are needed.
 Once a client begins working with us, they receive various types of therapy during rehab.
 We offer three levels of care, which are partial hospitalization, intensive outpatient treatment and traditional outpatient rehab.